 The benefits of bilingualism also include an opportunity to move to another country and absorb its culture.
-Of course, many people move abroad not knowing the language, but with the foreign language skills you will feel more comfortable in new culture and get more chances to find a good job with a high salary.
+Of course, many people move abroad not knowing the language, but with foreign language skills you will feel more comfortable in a new culture and get more chances to find a good job with a high salary.

 Career Change Opportunity

 If you are thinking of moving in another direction with your career, then knowledge of a foreign language at a native level can help you with this as well.
 For example, you can become a translator, an interpreter or, with the right requirements, an ESL teacher.

 According to research at Salary.com, a bilingual employee earns 5 to 20 percent more per hour than a monolingual employee, and this percentage can grow with time.
 This is one of the undeniable bilingualism advantages.

 According to scientists, bilingual people see the world from another prospective than those who speak only their native language.
 Knowing another language broadens your mind and even helps you discover new traits of your personality when you speak the new language.

 Due to the new neural connections that are formed when you learn something new and use it in everyday life, your brain remains constantly active.
 As a result, you improve your mental health and slow the effects of old age that may become possible in the future.
 This is a truly huge benefit of bilingual education.